Awesome

 --big-edit

-.
-Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.
+The user will be taken to a full-screen edit page instead of an edit-in-place interaction.

 When using --big-edit